ameisner/lsst_decam_recipe/README.md

 If git-lfs is not properly installed/configured and in your ``PATH``, you'll end up with a failure message from the git clone command and your ``ap_verify_hits2015`` directory will only be a few MB in size.
 This recipe uses a version of the ``ap_verify_hits2015`` repo with most recent commit ``28e47907b485dbfea865de16639b9a8dde1b402a``.

 Now begin setting up the working directory within which you will stage the necessary pipeline inputs and write processing outputs.
-This can be a directory anywhere on your filesystem (with sufficient disk space), and does not need to be in any special location relative to where the ``ap_verify_hits2015`` repo was cloned to.
+This can be a directory anywhere on your filesystem (with sufficient disk space), and does not need to be in any special location relative to where the ``ap_verify_hits2015`` repo was cloned.

 Now we start setting up the Butler repository, which we will choose to be a directory called ``DATA``.
 Within your chosen working directory, do: